West Lake at dawn with the Broken Bridge in soft mist, Hangzhou

 Jack has spent ten years working with the guides, drivers and hoteliers across China.
 He'll be your contact from first enquiry to final airport pickup.

-Tell us about your Hangzhou trip
+Design your Hangzhou trip